 Real-world engagement

 We have a strong track record of collaboration with government and industry partners for deploying our technology outside the lab.
-We apply our formal methods and software stack to solve real-world problems, with verified guarantees that are unprecedented in the industry.
+We apply our formal methods and seL4-based software stack to solve real-world problems, with verified guarantees that are unprecedented in the industry.
 Many of these collaborations now happen through the seL4 Foundation and its growing number of providers of services for the deployment of seL4.

+We provide research, consulting and development services around deployment and verification of seL4 and seL4-based systems, although only if no suitable commercial provider is available.
 Get in touch if you have a real-world security or safety problem that could benefit from seL4.

 Examples of seL4 and Trustworthy Systems solving real-world problems